lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 an [SQLite](https://sqlite.org/index.html) database with the necessary traces and experiment metadata.
 I then use [R](https://www.r-project.org/) to analyze the traces, [ggplot](https://ggplot2.tidyverse.org/) for plotting, and use [RMarkdown](https://rmarkdown.rstudio.com/) to produce a report that I can then send to a Slack channel.
-All of these steps are chained together using a single top-level bash script.
+All these steps are chained together using a single top-level bash script that accepts the commit ID I want to test.

 <br>